hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 for stocks :math:`(X, Y)` with returns random variable at day :math:`t`: :math:`(R_t^X, R_t^Y)` and returns value at day :math:`t`: :math:`(r_t^X, r_t^Y)`.
-Those two values determines how mispriced each stock is, based on that day's return.
+Those two values determine how mispriced each stock is, based on that day's return.
 Note that so far only one day's return information contributes, and we want to add it up to cumulatively use returns to gauge how mispriced the stocks are.
 Therefore we introduce the **flag** series: